jhayes14/web-uncover/README.md

 ###### EAPOL

 To decrypt a session you need to capture the initial EAPOL handshake.
+You can read a good summary of the Extensible Authentication Protocol [here](https://sites.google.com/site/amitsciscozone/home/switching/802-1x).